ladybug-tools/honeybee-vtk/README.md

 arrows.to_vtk('.', 'arrows')

 ```
 ![arrows](/images/arrows.png)

-## Create a group of points and color them based on distance from origin
+## Create a group of points and color them based on distance from origin, write them to a vtp file and and open it in a minimalist desktop [viewer](https://kitware.github.io/F3D/)

 ```python